roopereku/autoglue/docs/design.md

 ## Backends

-Backends are used to construct a simplified hierarchy.
-They process whatever data that describes code written in any given language such as an AST and convert it to the corresponding entities.

-For this purpose, a generator that only generates functions can be created.

-## Bridge functions

-In order for the language bindings to invoke functions from the API that the language bindings are generated for, bridge functions should be generated that are able to invoke the functions.
-These should be generated as C-compatible functions so that any given language can call them.
+Backends are used to construct a simplified hierarchy and define how bridge functions for calling the original functionality are generated.
+Any backend must inherit `ag::Backend` and overridde the following interface functions:
+- `ag::Backend::generateHierarchy` which is used to generate the hierarchy from any suitable data, such as an AST.
+Everything related to an API should be exported to the hierarchy which allows for the user to call `ag::Entity::use` for any given entity that they want to generate.
+- `ag::Backend::generateGlue` which is implicitly invoked right before any binding generator that is given a backend generates language bindings.
+During this step glue code should be generated which is required in order for any foreign language to properly use the generated language bindings.